 A cutoff of 10% to decide which hypothermic patients in cardiac arrest would benefit or not from ECLS rewarming was evaluated in an external validation study.
-The negative predictive value of a HOPE score <10% was of 97%, and the AUC under the ROC curve was of 0.825 which suggest excellent discrimination.
+The negative predictive value of a HOPE probability <10% was of 97%, and the AUC under the ROC curve was of 0.825 which suggest excellent discrimination.

-The HOPE score should not be considered a substitute for clinical judgment or assessment.
+HOPE should not be considered a substitute for clinical judgment or assessment.
 Of note, one is of course free to use a different cut-off than the proposed threshold of 10% for different subgroups of the population (e.g. for children).
-Given the relatively low proportion of avalanche victims in the current validation study, it would be wise to use the HOPE score cautiously in this specific group of patients
+Given the relatively low proportion of avalanche victims in the current validation study, it would be wise to use HOPE cautiously in this specific group of patients

-By submitting this form, you accept the transmission of the HOPE score variables to the legal owner of the website.
+By submitting this form, you accept the transmission of the HOPE variables to the legal owner of the website.
 The data will be stored and processed in Switzerland for statistical purposes in order to administer the website, improve our services and further validate the HOPE performance.

 For complementary information please read the following references: